 Newborn sleep patterns take their toll on parents.
 In a study tracking the sleep patterns of mothers from pregnancy through the postpartum period, maternal sleep worsened after childbirth and continued to deteriorate until about 12 weeks postpartum (Kang et al 2002)—-the time when newborn sleep patterns begin to show marked circadian rhythms (Nishihara et al 2000).

 Twelve weeks isn’t forever, but it can seem like it when you are severely sleep restricted.
 As you struggle to cope with newborn sleep patterns, don’t forget to look after yourself.
 Here are some tips to help you cope.

-• If breastfeeding is an option for you, consider the possible sleep benefits.
-A recent study reports that the parents of breastfed babies averaged 40-45 minutes more sleep time than did the parents of formula-fed babies (Doan et al 2007).
+• Don't assume that breastfeeding will make you more sleepless than formula feeding.
+One study reported that the parents of breastfed babies averaged 40-45 minutes more sleep time than did the parents of formula-fed babies (Doan et al 2007).

 • If you are breastfeeding, you are likely to get more sleep if you keep baby nearby.
 The World Health Organization recommends that you babies share a bedroom with their parents, and it's a recommendation that makes breastfeeding less disruptive.
 A recent study found that breastfeeding women got more sleep when they co-slept with baby (Quillin and Glenn 2004).
 In fact, mothers who co-slept and breastfed got more sleep than did mothers who bottle-fed their babies (Quillin and Glenn 2004).

 • If your baby is asleep, don’t worry about changing diapers.
 If your baby can’t sleep because she needs a diaper change, she’ll let you know.
 And a little urine is unlikely to awaken her anyway.
 In a recent experiment, researchers injected water into the diapers of sleeping infants to see if this would wake them up (Zotter et al 2007).
 It didn’t.